jHimanen/circular-platform/README.md

 # Data sharing platform prototype

 This is a prototype for a data sharing platform.
-The CMS is built with Strapi.
-Authenticated users will be able to access JSON data through API calls.
+The CMS is built with Strapi.io.
+Uncomment the CRON tasks in `./config/functions/cron.js` to enable automated external API calls.